-Egyptian Goddess of Love: How to Work With Hathor For Love & Passion
+Hathor Goddess of Love: How to Work With Her For Love & Passion

-> Who is the Egyptian Goddess of Love, Hathor?
+Who is the Egyptian Goddess of Love, Hathor?

 Hathor is the Egyptian goddess of love similar to the Greek’s love deity Aphrodite.
 Hathor’s worship originates in the Old Kingdom between 2686 and 2181 BCE.
 She may even be predynastic.
 Her cult was widespread during the 2nd millennium BCE because of multiple pharaohs’ dedication to her.
 There were more temples built in Hathor’s honor than any other ancient Egyptian goddess (yes, even more than Isis of whom she was syncretized with in later centuries).
 She was associated with the sky, the stars, and water.
 Sources say there were many Hathor goddesses and not just one, i.e. the “Seven Hathors” of Middle Kingdom fame.
 Hathor was a Mother Goddess who gave birth to the Sun every dawn.

 Before Isis came into the Egyptian pantheon, Hathor was the mother of the falcon god Horus.
 Her name literally means “the house of Horus”, a name that likely began at her cult center in Dendera, Egypt.
 Throughout her time as a major deity, she was also a protector of the pharaoh and the eye of Ra (wife and sister to the sun god).
 In fact, she was supposed to accompany the sun god on his journey across the sky on a daily basis and hence was referred to as the “Golden One”.